tmehta12/LIFE748-Git-workshop/4_First_commit.md

 ## 4.1 Add our file to the index
 We now need to commit this new file to the index, and commit it to our repository.

+Commits can be thought of as snapshots or milestones along the timeline of a Git project

 The first step is to add it to the index:

 ~~~console